UPDATED

 MAJOR INCIDENT

-the top of the bell tower, striking the parish hall roof and cracking a
+at the top of the bell tower, striking the parish hall roof and cracking

 DAMAGE CLAIM